 - The people of the early church were deeply committed to telling a different story with their lives.
 Their primary question was not whether something was “OK” or permissible — their main concern was whether or not that very thing was constructive.
 What kind of story did that action tell?
 What were they saying about the God they served?
 What did they truly believe about that God?
 If their actions did not tell the story of that God to the world, then they must be participating in some form of idolatry.
 This was an intense love for God which cost His people dearly, yet brought order to the chaos all around them.

 - The early church was committed to loving others.
 They subverted all the cultural assumptions about the worth of people.
 They actively believed every human being was made in the image of the Creator, having value and worth.
 Any system that sought to divide and distinguish and devalue must be subverted.

 BEMA Discipleship is a multi-faceted program seeking to recapture some of these experiences through an attempt to return to a more ancient, rabbinic approach to discipleship.
 The podcast is a deconstructive study of the Scriptures.
 Throughout the history of the program, we have encouraged attempts to experiment with intentional community.
 We emulate the “come, follow me” approach to making disciples we see Jesus use in the Text, and we teach others to do the same.
+We have created resources like the BEMA Liturgy to facilitate a journey through the Church calendar.
 Finally, we offer an opportunity to experience these things firsthand through study tours to Israel and Turkey.

 It is our desire to create a space to learn and grow, experiment and fail.
 A space where asking questions is incentivized and not discouraged.
 A space that God could fill — the way He desires to fill it.